Giancarlo Stanton Player Props: Yankees vs. Mariners

-Giancarlo Stanton -- with an on-base percentage of .205 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the New York Yankees against the Seattle Mariners, with Luis Castillo on the mound, on June 21 at 7:05 PM ET.
+On Thursday, Giancarlo Stanton (.205 on-base percentage in past 10 games, 52 points below season-long percentage) and the New York Yankees play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 7:05 PM ET.

 In his most recent game he had a hitless showing (0-for-4) against the Mariners.